harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/byo-argo-to-harness.md

    :::

-10. Log into the cluster hosting Argo CD.
+10. Log in to the cluster hosting Argo CD.
 11. Run the install command provided in the Agent installer, such as `kubectl apply -f gitops-agent.yml -n argocd`.
 You'll see output similar to this:
     ```bash
     serviceaccount/byoa-agent-agent created